MattStockton/MattStockton.github.io/work-with-me.markdown

 **Deliverables:** A customized data strategy report, AI/ML roadmap, and infrastructure / implementation recommendations<br/>
 **Ideal for:** Companies looking to establish a solid data foundation or align AI strategies with business goals<br/>
-**Pricing:** Starting at $15k.
-Custom pricing based on company size and project scope.

 ---